rotaryphone111/BdatEditor_Python/README.md

 CAVEATS:

 - New rows *must* be filled completely right now.
-If they are not the bdat writer will crash.
+If they are not the bdat writer will throw an error.
-- Deleting rows has *zero* safety.
-You cannot get them back if you save the table.
-If you mess up reload the table.